 I was wrong, of course, and discovered that it’s surprisingly simple.
 Cream cheese mixed with some Worcestershire sauce, a bit of garlic, a handful of nuts and the cheese or your choice is the basic recipe for a whole host of cheese balls and logs.
 And the best bit is that they taste delicious, look festive and have that retro appeal that makes people smile.

-Now that the holiday season is in full swing, I plan on sharing these cheesy creations with my friends soon and often.
-While I don’t think anyone today would consider a cheese ball terribly sophisticated, I’ll smile when I think about how it shocked my ancestors when it made its appearance on the farm’s holiday table, all those years ago.
+With the holiday season is in full swing, I plan on sharing these cheesy creations with my friends soon and often.
+While I don’t think anyone today would consider a cheese ball or log terribly sophisticated, I’ll smile when I think about how it shocked my ancestors when it made its appearance on the farm’s holiday table, all those years ago.
 And, of course, I’ll think of Aunt Betty.

-3 oz of Roquefort cheese (or any other soft and creamy blue cheese)
+- 3 ounces Roquefort cheese (or any soft and creamy blue cheese), crumbled

 This recipe came from my Granparents’ former next-door neighbor, Norma Gaydos.